FUN CAMP GIFTS

 Many of our Best Illinois Summer Art Camps also offer Year Round Art Camp Programs, Classes, and Activities.
 You should contact the camps you are interested in to see if they offer Fall, Winter and/or Spring Art Programs, too.

 Searching for Illinois Art Camp Jobs?
-Many of our Best Art Camps are now listing their 2025-26 Fall Camp Jobs, too.
+Many of our Best Art Camps are now listing their 2026 Summer Camp Jobs, too.
 Look for the heading "Summer Camp Jobs" in each camp listing.
-You can also check any camp's website for their "Work at Camp" or "Fall Employment Opportunities" pages.
+You can also check any camp's website for their "Work at Camp" or "Summer Employment Opportunities" pages.

-View ALL IL Camps with Fall Work & Leadership Training Opportunities.
+View ALL IL Camps with Summer Work & Leadership Training Opportunities.

 ★ ■ ★ ■ ★ ■ ★